septag/rizz/README.md

 - **MSVC_COMPILE_SUMMARY** (default=0, windows/msvc=1)
   On msvc compiler, enables `/d2cgsummary` flag for detailed compile stats.
 Read more about this [here](https://aras-p.info/blog/2017/10/23/Best-unknown-MSVC-flag-d2cgsummary/)

-To run the demo on Linux, `cd bin` and run:

-   `./riz --run ./libhello.so`

 ## Usage
 To build a compatible game/app module for _rizz_ you should do the following steps: